Gaetz/docs.monogame.github.io/articles/tutorials/building_3d_games/01_display_a_3d_ship/index.md

 In this chapter, we have learned how to create a 3D player in MonoGame.
 We have seen how to use vectors to represent positions and scales.
 We have also learned how to create a world matrix to transform the player's model from the object space to the world space, and how to use view and projection matrices to draw the player on the screen.

-This chapter has been quite mathematical, but no worries: you have learned the most difficult part.
-In the next chapters, we will rely on the fundations we have laid here to create all the 3D game features.
+This chapter has been quite mathematical, but no worries: you have learned the most difficult parts.
+In the next chapters, we will rely on the foundations we have laid here to create all the 3D game features.
 More fun to come!